srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 The basic parsers we defined above are of very little use.
 Ideally, we would want parsers that accept input strings which satisfy certain constraints.
 Say we want a parser that consumes a string if its first character satisfies a predicate.
-We can generalize this idea by writing a function that takes a `(Char -> Bool)` predicate and returns a parser that only consumes an input string if its first character when supplied to the predicate returns `True`.
+We can generalize this idea by writing a function that takes a `(Char -> Bool)` predicate and returns a parser that only consumes an input string if its first character, when supplied to the predicate, returns `True`.

-The simplest solution for this is simply:
+The simplest solution for this would be:

 ```hs
 sat :: (Char -> Bool) -> Parser Char
 sat p (x:xs) = if p x